 At Dawson Foundation Repair, we have built a company and a reputation since 1984 by providing a long-term solution for concerned homeowners.
 Our work is backed by our years of experience, a lifetime service agreement, and hundreds of foundation repair testimonial letters from our satisfied customers.
 We know that Bell Bottom Piers is the superior to all other methods of foundation repair because we install it every single day and have seen it perform time and time again.

 The bell bottom pier method is the only thoroughly researched concrete slab repair method on the market today.
 This pier design – poured concrete reinforced with steel rebar – is the same conceptual pier design used in the construction of commercial multi-story buildings, bridges, and highway overpasses.
-They can be installed in any of the soil and moisture conditions found in Texas and cope equally well from Dallas to Corpus Christi to San Antonio to Austin.
+They can be installed in any of the soil and moisture conditions found in Texas and cope equally well from Dallas to Austin to Houston.

 |Dawson Foundation’s Bell Bottom Piers